matthickey709/matthickey709.github.io/README.md

 ## Welcome to Matt's Page

 Hey everyone.
-I'm Matthew Hickey, a senior Computer Engineering student at Memorial University of Newfoundland (Class of '21).
+I'm Matthew Hickey, a Computer Engineering graduate from Memorial University of Newfoundland (B.Eng '21).
 This page is the place where I display any projects that I'm working on, and some of my past work.
 Feel free to take a look.

 ### [Resume](https://drive.google.com/open?id=0B_g9BEQCJlDbYkZpbEJ4SEJYWnM)
 ### [LinkedIn](https://linkedin.com/in/matthewjhickey)